blamoo/atom-text-tools/README.md

 # atom-text-tools

-A small plgin for Atom that adds some functions to the context menu:
+A small plugin for Atom that adds some functions to the context menu:

  - Reverse text
  - Base64 encode